wevsty/KVM-over-USB/README_en-us.md

 ## Hardware
-For most users, it is difficult to ask users to manufacture their own PCB.
+Because for normal users, it is unrealistic to ask users to produce their own or commissioned manufacturers to produce hardware. so this project recommends the use of existing products on the market for a combination of DIY.
-A non-profit project that involves commissioning a manufacturer is obviously also difficult.
-So this project recommends using a combination of products already available on the market.

 ### Hardware list